ZaraFatima123/Cyber_teamz_work/README.md

-Smart Securers
+# Smart Securers 🚀🔒

-Smart Securers is a cybersecurity platform designed to help users identify and avoid online threats, including phishing attacks, data breaches, and spam emails.
-It leverages APIs and datasets to detect malicious URLs and provide security insights.
+## Introduction

+Smart Securers is a user-friendly platform built to empower individuals and organizations with the tools they need to stay safe in the digital world.
+Whether you're browsing the web, checking email, or managing sensitive information, Smart Securers provides real-time detection of phishing attacks and malicious websites, protecting your online presence.This project is a forum-style web application built with React, Bootstrap, and modern web technologies.

-Features
+## Features

 ✅ Phishing URL Checker: Instantly verifies whether a URL is      phishing, benign, or defaced using a dataset-backed detection system.

 📊 Analytics Dashboard: Displays URL threat statistics with interactive bar charts, pie charts, and line graphs.
 Users can also download datasets for further analysis.

-🔍 Am I Pwned?
-A data breach checker that informs users if their email credentials have been compromised.

 📧 Spam Email Detector: Identifies and flags potentially dangerous or fraudulent emails.